Matias Maccelli Game Preview: Coyotes vs. Avalanche

 Maccelli Season Stats Insights

-- Maccelli has averaged 16:44 of ice time this season (with a plus-minus rating of +4).
+- In 33 games this season, Maccelli has averaged 16:45 on the ice, while putting up a plus-minus rating of +3.

-- Maccelli has a goal in six games this season through 32 games played, but has not had multiple goals in any of those games.
+- Maccelli has a goal in six of 33 contests this year, but no multi-goal games so far.

-- Maccelli has recorded a point in a game 22 times this season over 32 games played, with multiple points in two games.
+- In 22 of 33 games this season, Maccelli has registered a point, including two games with two or more points.

-- In 16 of 32 games this season, Maccelli has had an assist, including two games with multiple assists.
+- Maccelli has had an assist in a game 16 times this season over 33 games played, with multiple assists in two games.

-- The implied probability is 55.6% that Maccelli goes over his points over/under based on the odds.
+- Maccelli's odds on his point total prop carry an implied probability of 56.1% that he hits the over.

-- Maccelli has an implied probability of 41.7% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Maccelli has an implied probability of 43.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.